-The RWRP-SE will cover the supply demand balance (SDB) for WRZs within the SE region on a 25-year basis and will be reviewed at least every five years.
-It is intended that the RWRP-SE will be published in spring 2023, with 2020 as the base year of the study.
+The RWRP-SW covers the supply demand balance (SDB) for WRZs within the SW region on a 25-year basis and is reviewed at least every five years.
+The draft RWRP-SW was published for consultation in 2022, with 2019 as the base year of the study, and the RWRP-SW was adopted in early 2023.
 The RWRP will cover the 25-year period until 2045.